Primary Colours | |

 Next Year: | 2011 |

 Primary Colours is the second studio album by English rock band The Horrors.
-It was released in the US on 21 April 2009, and in the UK on 4 May 2009 by XL Recordings.
+It was first released as a livestream on the NME website on 27 April 2009, and received a wide release a week later.

 The album was produced by Geoff Barrow of Portishead, Craig Silvey and music video director Chris Cunningham.
 Recording took place in Bath during the summer of 2008.
 The band signed to XL Recordings after they left Loog Records in 2007.
-Regarding their time in the studio, band member Rhys "Spider" Webb commented: "We had such an amazing time working on it, writing it and getting lost in it... we'd wander into the studio, and then never want to leave".
+Regarding their time in the studio, band member Rhys Webb commented: "We had such an amazing time working on it, writing it and getting lost in it... we'd wander into the studio, and then never want to leave".
 Webb and Tom Cowan, who had joined the band as keyboardist and bass guitarist respectively, switched instruments from this album onwards.

 Prior to the album's release, the band released a cover of Suicide's "Shadazz" on a split single released by Blast First Petite as part of their tribute to Alan Vega in October 2008.
 On 17 March 2009, the eight-minute music video for "Sea Within a Sea", directed by former Jesus and Mary Chain bassist Douglas Hart, was posted on the band's website.
 The song was released as a digital download-only single, and full details of Primary Colours also surfaced.